DanielOnGitHub17/image-extractor/README.md

 - `<destination_path>` is the path to store the images
 - - If it is omitted, the images will not be stored

-## Notes
+### Notes
-- `--isfile` and `--fp` undergoing development
+- `--isfile` and `--fp` undergoing testing and development

-The application might not work for some websites.\
+- The application might not work for some websites.
-Also, it might appear unresponsive sometimes, but it's probably just in an OKAY loop
+- It might appear unresponsive sometimes, but it's probably just in an loop
+- That said, I'll work to make it asynchronous so the UI doesn't freeze

 Enjoy using it.